groupby/dependency-checker/README.md

 3. Inspects the files for stale versions and creates a dashboard showing how out of date your projects are.
 4. Clicking on a project allows you to select the versions you wish to update and creates a pull request in that repository.

+Currently supports Maven projects that use a pom.xml and JavaScript projects that use a package.json.

 Getting Started (Docker)
 ----